Hello World and the Judgment Left to Humans

 It also needs a stronger labor and power analysis than it gives.
 Algorithms do not arrive into neutral rooms.
 They arrive inside agencies with budgets, firms with targets, hospitals with liability pressure, police departments with histories, schools with rankings, and workplaces with managers.
 Fry gives readers the right caution about human-machine trade-offs; the next step is to ask which humans get to define the trade-off.

 The book also predates the current wave of foundation models and tool-using agents.
 It does not fully address prompt injection, synthetic media, model cards and system cards, data-center dependence, vendor lock-in, retrieval systems, or AI agents that can take actions across software tools.
-Its central frame still travels well, but current governance needs a wider operational checklist.
+Its central frame still travels well, but current governance needs a wider operational checklist: impact assessment before deployment, safety case for high-risk use, audit trail during operation, incident review after failure, and recourse for affected people.

 What This Changes